fboussemart/password/README.md

     const protectedLinks = this.props.connected ?
             <li><Link className="nav-link" to={"/protected"}>Protected </Link></li> : null;
     ```
-## Using protected routes on client side
+## Optional: using protected routes on client side
 1. When you need to access a protected route, add the users informations into the *headers* of your HTTP request by using the `Login.getUser()` method.
 For example, to get the cities list:
     ```